Pasupathi-Rajamanickam/chrome-response-override/README.md

 Project space: https://github.com/Pasupathi-Rajamanickam/chrome-response-override

 ## Contribution
-PR/Issues are welcome.
-Please refer <a href="https://github.com/Pasupathi-Rajamanickam/chrome-response-override/projects">Project space</a> to see if we have any ToDo items.
+### PR/Issues are welcome.
+1. Please refer <a href="https://github.com/Pasupathi-Rajamanickam/chrome-response-override/projects">Project space</a> to see if we have any ToDo items.
+2. Need clarification?
+Create an issue with card link.